FRC1257/robotics-training/docs/java/3-Functions/4-Overloading.md

 ```

 This way, we can define multiple implementations of the same function dependent on the input.
-Then, it doesn't matter if the argument isn't quite a `String`, as long as the implementation for that argument type is defined.
+Although the function names are the same, Java can tell the functions apart by the different types of arguments.
+Then, it doesn't matter if the argument passed in isn't quite a `String`, as long as the implementation for that argument type is defined.

 ## Robotics Programming